teknofage/Palm_Off_react_front_end/README.md

-# React Express Front End Starter
+# Palm OFF React Express Front End

 This project is a front end project meant to work with the Express backend [here](https://github.com/teknofage/Palm_Off_react_express_server).